 John Crossman has had a 35-year career in television production.
 Cutting his teeth at KSL-TV and then as partner in the first Betacam-based post house in Utah called the Beta Bay, Inc. in Park City.
 In 1991 he started Crossman Post Production and has worked on every type of production imaginable, from NCAA and NBA basketball, to Huntsman Cancer Institute fund raising.
 From shows for ESPN, NBC, CBS, the Outdoor Life Network and nationally syndicated reality shows, to 100's of corporate product, promotional, training and image pieces.
 Breaking news stories and PBS documentaries.
 Few editors have had the broad range of work and experience that he’s had.
-This unique combination has been recognized outside the area as well with the work John has done being awarded 4 Rocky Mountain Emmy Awards, over 30 National Telly Awards, 5 Addy Awards, 3 Communicator Awards, 3 National Vision Awards, as well as 2 awards form Sigma Delta Chi, the Society of Professional Journalists.
+This unique combination has been recognized outside the area as well with the work John has done being awarded four Rocky Mountain Emmy Awards, over 30 National Telly Awards, five Addy Awards, three Communicator Awards, three National Vision Awards, as well as two awards form Sigma Delta Chi, the Society of Professional Journalists.

 John Linton hired John to edit the first educational videos he did for the Jordan School District [Now Canyons School District] back in 1987 and he edited every video for The Video Journal of Education and now SINET for the first 17 years of the business.
-Raised in Connecticut, he and his family reside in the south east Salt Lake Valley.
+Raised in Connecticut, he and his family reside in the southeast Salt Lake Valley.

-Michelle Fisher, Director Content Development
+Michelle Fisher, Operations Director Product Development

 Originally from South Africa, Michelle has a diverse background in video production, having graduated from The Durban Institute of Technology in Video Production.
 She has edited and produced a variety of broadcast, corporate and training programs as well as live production events.